lincongNMR/java_project/README.md

 # java_project
 Use Eclipse/Netbeans Java to run this program (Title called "Sourcejav"), following screenshot is showing this program running and output text.
-Please install the **newest version of Java (Java 8 update 121)**, if the program only support for Java 8 update 121.
+Please install the **newest version of Java (Java 8 update 121)**, because the program only support for Java 8 update 121.
+Usage *quote required (**JPanel**)* is only support for Java 8 update 121, the Java 9 also support for code "JPanel a = new JPanel()" but Java 9 does not support for code "JPanel a = new JPanel("blah blah blah")".

+Alternatively, Eclipse/Netbeans can run like "killall java" to stop your program and Eclipse/Netbeans.
+This command when Eclipse/Netbeans GUI does not stops working,  do **not** run like "killall java" or "killall -9 java", but if Eclipse/Netbeans stops working, you need to run things like in terminal "killall java" or "killall -9 java".

 Screenshot:
 ![alt text](0a.png "S1: Showing this program's photo.")